Anatomical ROI analysis

 If you are NOT taking one of the formally organized courses, then to follow this exercise exactly be sure you've downloaded the tutorial data set before you begin.
 If you choose not to download the data set you can follow these instructions on your own data, but you will have to substitute your own specific paths and subject names.
 These are the commands that you need to run before getting started:

-Run the following command in a new terminal window to display the contents of the LUT (Look Up Table):
+Finally, run the following command to display the contents of LUT (in another new terminal window)

-You can hit the 'Page Up' and 'Page Down' buttons on your keyboard to scroll through the text file.
+You can hit the 'Page Up' and 'Page Down' buttons to see the rest of the file.
 Or click here to view the contents of the file.
-(To exit the less command, hit 'q' on your keyboard.)
+(To exit the less command, hit the 'q' button.)

-Things to do -- Navigating between freeview and the LUT:
+Things to do -- Navigating between tkmedit and LUT:

-- Look at the number listed immediately after the 'aparc+aseg'.
+- Look at the Aux (aparc+aseg.mgz) value in the tkmedit Tools window.
 For example, it may say 1024.

 - Find that value in the LUT, which you have opened using the command mentioned above.

-- Verify that it is the same structure you chose in freeview.
+- Verify that it is the same structure as listed in tkmedit.

-You can close freeview once you are done.
-To get out of the less command, type 'q' for quit and hit enter.
+You can close tkmedit and tksurfer once you are done.
+To get out of the less command, type 'q' for quit.

 cd $SUBJECTS_DIR mri_label2label \ --srcsubject fsaverage \ --srclabel fsaverage/label/lh.BA45.label \ --trgsubject 004 \ --trglabel 004/label/lh.BA45.label \ --hemi lh \ --regmethod surface

-During the FreeSurfer processing stream, via the recon-all script, some statistical output files are generated.
+During the normal FreeSurfer processing stream, via the recon-all script some statistical output files are generated.
 They are kept in each subjects' stats/ subdirectory and are generated for the subcortical segmentation (aseg) and the cortical parcellation (aparc).
 These tables include information on each labeled region for the individual subject.
-You can view these output files via the terminal or a text editor.

 The statistical output from the subcortical segmentation, called aseg.stats, is a regular text file and will contain the volumes of specific structures.
 For example, you can obtain information such as the volume of left hippocampus and its mean intensity from this file.